 When your thyroid gland doesn’t produce enough of certain hormones, it is known as hypothyroidism or underactive thyroid.
 This is a common condition in women, particularly women over the age of fifty.
 In the early stages, there are usually no symptoms, but in time symptoms will develop.
 Untreated hypothyroidism can lead to complications.

 The thyroid is a butterfly-shaped gland at the base of your neck.
 Its purpose is to make hormones that control the way your body uses energy, and this gland has a significant effect on all aspects of your metabolism.
-Teens sometimes develop underactive thyroids.
-Babies are occasionally born with a thyroid gland that doesn't work properly.
+Underactive thyroid sometimes develops in teenagers.
+Babies are occasionally born with a thyroid gland that doesn’t work properly.
 However, hypothyroidism most often affects older and middle-aged women.

 Symptoms vary depending on the severity of the hormone deficiency.
 Typically symptoms develop slowly over time.
 Initially you may feel fatigued or weak.
 Your nails may become dry and brittle and you may be sensitive to cold temperatures.
 You may have trouble thinking clearly or develop memory problems.
 Menstrual periods may become heavy or irregular.
 You may become constipated.
 If the condition remains untreated, your symptoms may become more severe, and you may experience muscle aches and weakness, weight gain or swelling of face or extremities.

 The most common cause of hypothyroidism is an autoimmune disease called Hashimoto thyroiditis.
 An autoimmune disease is one in which the body attacks its own tissue as if it were invasive.
 Hypothyroidism can also develop from radiation therapy, particularly when used to treat cancers of the head and neck.
 If you have had surgery to remove all or part of your thyroid gland, you will most likely have to take thyroid hormones for life.